nkarnik/metamorphosis/README.md

 ## Streaming

-When sinking from a buffer that GMB is writing to, we have to keep looking at the topic for updated messages.
+When sinking from a buffer that Storm/Hadoop/Spark is writing to, we have to keep looking at the topic for updated messages.
 In between these checks we round-robin to see of other topics have new messages.
 Same for kinesis reads.